A/UX: History

 A/UX 1.1 was released in 1989, and supplies the basic GUI of System 6, with Finder, Chooser, Desk Accessories, and Control Panels.
 It provisions Unix with the X Window System (X11R3) GUI, the Draft 12 POSIX standard, and overall improved speed comparable to a low end Sun workstation.
-Having its first POSIX compliant platform allowed Apple to join "a growing list of industry heavyweights" to be allowed into the US federal government's burgeoning $6 billion bid market.
+Having its first POSIX compliant platform allowed Apple to join "a growing list of industry heavyweights" to be allowed into the US federal government's burgeoning $6 billion bid market, while remaining neutral in the Unix wars.

 A/UX 2.0 was released in mid-1990, adding support for simultaneously windowed applications for Macintosh, Unix, and X Window upon the desktop.
-MacUser said that after months of lab testing, A/UX "easily meets or exceeds nearly all our expectations. [...]
-A/UX 2.0 is, on the whole, a superb combination of the Mac and UNIX System V 2.2 and 4.3 BSD extensions [...]
-A/UX is the most interesting and impressive software to have come out of Apple since HyperCard.
-A/UX 2.0 is not just great UNIX software - it's great Macintosh software."
-The review considered system performance adequate except maybe for heavy use of CAD and compilers, even on the fastest Macintosh IIfx which has less UNIX speed than the average workstation like a SPARCstation 1+.
+Unix World called it a "cost-effective way to break into UNIX" and MacUser said "A/UX is the most interesting and impressive software to have come out of Apple since HyperCard.
+A/UX 2.0 is not just great UNIX software – it's great Macintosh software."